Alternate Company Equivalent

 - Marvel seems to be attempting to make Artume's mother Hippolyta into their Wonder Woman equivalent.
 They've rechristened her "Warrior Woman" and have given her a costume clearly based off that of Wonder Woman.

-- The Teen Titans teamed up with a group called the ReCombatants who bore a similarity to Eclipse Comics' DNAgents (the name is a pun on "recombinant DNA").
-At the same time, the DNAgents teamed with Project Youngblood, based on the Titans.
+- In The Eighties, the Teen Titans teamed up with a group called the ReCombatants who bore a similarity to Eclipse Comics' DNAgents (the name is a pun on "recombinant DNA").
+At the same time, the DNAgents teamed with the members of Project: Youngblood (no connection to Rob Liefeld's later team of the same name, which was also a take on the Titans).

 - The Teenage Mutant Ninja Turtles comic book and cartoon have The Justice Force, yet another Justice League A.C.E.
 About half its members ape Justice Leaguers to some extent, with the most blatant being Green Mantle, a parody of Green Lantern on everything from costume to civilian name to comic book cover.